common-workflow-language/common-workflow-language/v1.0/concepts.md

 parameters to make the input object or output object used for concrete process invocation.

-A **command line tool** is a process characterized by the execution of a standalone, non-interactive program which is invoked on some input, produces output, and then terminates.
+A **CommandLineTool** is a process characterized by the execution of a standalone, non-interactive program which is invoked on some input, produces output, and then terminates.

-A **workflow** is a process characterized by multiple subprocess steps, where step outputs are connected to the inputs of other downstream steps to form a directed graph, and independent steps may run concurrently.
+A **workflow** is a process characterized by multiple subprocess steps, where step outputs are connected to the inputs of downstream steps to form a directed acylic graph, and independent steps may run concurrently.

 A **runtime environment** is the actual hardware and software environment when executing a command line tool.
 It includes, but is not limited to, the